 Jenny Terpsichore Abeles is a writer, wandering scholar, and cat fancier extraordinaire.
 She sometimes teaches college courses on magic, fantasy literature, and creative writing.
 Other times she makes enchanted jewelry for Stella Midnight’s Magical Bedizenments.
 Currently, she lives in the Middle East with her two cats Anoush and Urish where she works to train English teachers and lead women’s empowerment yoga classes (although she daydreams daily about her little home in western Massachusetts).

 Rhiannon Rasmussen-Silverstein is an illustrator, printmaker, and graphic designer who works in traditional and digital medias.
-Her interests lie in juxtaposition and layering, contrasting humanity with elements of monstrosity, phantasm, the macabre, and spaceships.
-Her sensibilities are influenced by kimokawaii culture, her hometown in Hawaii, and the time she spent in Mexico and Denmark as a child.
+Their interests lie in juxtaposition and layering, contrasting humanity with elements of monstrosity, phantasm, the macabre, and spaceships.
+Rhiannon’s sensibilities are influenced by kimokawaii culture, their hometown in Hawaii, and the time they spent in Mexico and Denmark as a child.
 Follow Rhiannon on Twitter @charibdys.